Life On The Job

 Destruction of Synagogues

-2. You are to read the picture book, Benno and the Night of the Broken Glass by Meg Wiviott.
+2. You are to read or watch the picture book, Benno and the Night of the Broken Glass by Meg Wiviott.
 Reading

 Benno and the Night of the Broken Glass

-3. Divide the class into 4 - 5 within a group and allocate one character to each group:
+3. The teacher is to divide the class into 4 - 5 within a group and allocate one character to each group:

 • Benno